Ayesh/WordPress-oEmbed-Plus/readme.txt

  - Add an option to completely hide the admin UI by setting `OEMBED_PLUS_HIDE_ADMIN_UI` PHP constant in `wp-config.php` file.
  - Code styling clean-up.
  - The minimum required PHP version is changed to 7.1 from PHP 7.3.
 It's strongly suggested to use more recent and supported PHP versions nonetheless.

+**1.5**

+ - Updates to the readme file to make it more clear that this plugin supports both Classic Editor and Block Editor.